SKCraft/rusty-bootstrapper/README.md

 Currently in development.
 It does work but I don't recommend you distribute this to your users.

+**Note: This bootstrapper is not a direct drop-in replacement for the original bootstrapper.** It works differently & it uses different data directory locations.

 ## why?

 The problem with the Java bootstrapper is that it can silently fail